TomasAusinoPalau/TomasAusinoPalau/README.md

 # Hi there, I'm Tomas.

-:boy: I'm a Back-end developer interested in technology and how it modify the interaction between humans and digital interfaces.
+:boy: I'm a Back-end developer interested in technology and how it modify the interaction between humans through digital interfaces.

-👨‍💼 I'm currently working on Intive as a Software Engineer with Scala.
+I have been working on projects that involve migrating monolithic architectures to microservices, following Domain-Driven Design (DDD) principles and leveraging event-driven architecture for decoupled and asynchronous processing.

 ## My skills :computer: